 Suzane Adam was born in Satu Mare, Transylvania, and came to Israel at the age of ten.
-She received undergraduate degrees in medieval art, photography and etching.
-She later went on to study graphic arts and multimedia and has taught art and creative thinking, image consulting, and computerized commercial presentation.
-She has worked as an illustrator and invented games for one of Israel's largest toy firms.
-She began writing seriously in 1996 and now devotes most of her time to it.
-She published her first novel, Laundry, in 2000, followed by Mayamiya in 2002 and Janis's Mother in 2004.
-In 2006, she was awarded the Kugel Prize for Janis's Mother.
+She received undergraduate degrees in medieval art, photography and etching and later went on to study graphic arts and multimedia.
+In addition to teaching art and creative thinking, image consulting, and computerized commercial presentation, she has worked as an illustrator and invented games for one of Israel’s largest toy firms.
+Adam began writing seriously in 1996 and now devotes most of her time to it.
+She published her first novel, Laundry, in 2000, followed by Mayamiya in 2002 and Janis’s Mother in 2004.
+In 2006, she was awarded the Kugel Prize for Janis’s Mother.
 Her fiction has been translated in German and English.